Amathamdir Rabbitry

 The English Spot is considered a 4 class breed (Senior Buck, Senior Doe, Junior Buck, Junior Doe).

-An English Spot will not be show quality if it is missing a cheek spot or has a double cheek spot, has more than one stray head spot, has a herringbone (spine marking) with a break larger (or several breaks equaling) than 1/4 inch,
+An English Spot will not be show quality if it is missing a cheek spot or has a double cheek spot, has more than one stray head spot, has a herringbone (spine marking) with a break larger (or several breaks equaling) than 1/4 inch, or any ARBA general all-breed disqualifications as listed in the ARBA Standard of Perfection.

 In order to be able to be shown at an ARBA sanctioned show, an English Spot which is over 6 months of age must weigh more than __ pounds (bucks) or __ pounds (does), but not more than __ pounds (bucks) or __ pounds (does).
 Most judges want them to be around 6 - 7 pounds.
 If the English Spot is under 6 months old they must weigh more than 3 pounds, yet not over 6 pounds.